Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Implementing TaaS via MCP-Aided Agentic AI

-\textit{1) Task initiation}.
-We assume there are $A = \{a_1,\dots,a_N\}$ devices in the system, device $a_i$, acting as the task owner, generates a face recognition task.
-The task data includes a set of images totalling 1 GB, which must be processed to identify and count the number of people.
-The agent of device $a_i$ first converts the task into a textual description $M$ = ``I have a 1 GB facial recognition task that requires collaborative assistance for completion.
-I am looking for collaborators who have demonstrated consistently fast and accurate task execution over the past week''.
-Subsequently, the agent of device $a_i$ submits this task description to the server-side agent via the MCP protocol.
+The system consists of a set of devices $A=\{a_1,\dots,a_N\}$.
+Each device can generate computation tasks of different types and request the trust server to select trusted collaborators for task execution.
+Suppose that device $a_i$, acting as the task owner, generates a facial recognition task.
+The task is characterized by its data size and the task owner's collaborator selection objectives.
+The agent of device $a_i$ first converts the task information and the task owner's objectives into a textual description $M$, such as: ``I have a 1 GB facial recognition task that requires collaborative assistance for completion.
+I am looking for collaborators that can process the task responsively and have demonstrated consistently fast and accurate task execution over the past week.''
+Subsequently, the agent of device $a_i$ submits this task need description $M$ to the server-side agent via the MCP protocol.
 Specifically, device $a_i$'s agent first establishes a connection to the trust service MCP server using the preconfigured address.
 Upon establishing the connection, the agent of device $a_i$ retrieves the manifest describing the tools provided by the trust service MCP server.
-After verifying the availability of the trust evaluation tool \texttt{evaluate\_trust(\text{task description})}, the agent of device $a_i$ invokes the tool, passing the task description as an argument.
+After verifying the availability of the trust evaluation tool \texttt{evaluate\_trust(\text{task description})}, the agent of device $a_i$ invokes the tool, passing the task need description $M$ as an argument.